Sargazzo/DBM1/README.md

 To create the relevant tables in the database, execute the paralympics.sql file.

-When populating the database using the 'insert'-files, make sure to execute them in the following order:
+When populating the database using the 'insert'-files, make sure to execute them in the following order: country, sports,person, athlete, coach,enrolled, events and medalists.

+Done!

+To see the implementation of our SQL queries, have a look at 'Queries.sql'.